Coto-Studio/hugo-inbar/content/en/articles/acknowledgments.md

 ### To Our Backers

 First and foremost, we would like to thank our 170 Kickstarter backers.
 This film would never have been possible without their financial and emotional support.
-It was due to their generosity that we were able to fly to El Salvador and capture these unforgettable moments.
+Due to their generosity, we could fly to El Salvador and capture these unforgettable moments.

 ### Special Thanks